 As described below under "New Long Term Incentive Plan-Summary of Federal U.S. Income Tax Consequences-Impact of Section 162(m) Deduction Limitation", we do not expect Section 162(m) to apply to awards under the STIP until the earliest to occur of (1) our annual stockholders' meeting at which members of our Board are to be elected that occurs after the close of the third calendar year following the year of this offering; (2) a material modification of the STIP; or (3) the expiration of the STIP.
-However, performance criteria may be used with respect to performance awards that are not intended to constitute qualified performance-based compensation ("QPBC").
+However, performance criteria may be used with respect to performance awards that are not intended to constitute QPBC.
 The performance criteria set forth in the STIP are the same as those set forth in the 2017 LTIP, as described below under "New Long Term Incentive Plan-Summary of Federal U.S. Income Tax Consequences-Impact of Section 162(m) Deduction Limitation."
-In order to constitute QPBC, in addition to certain other requirements, the relevant amounts must be payable only upon the attainment of pre-established, objective performance goals set by the Compensation Committee and linked to stockholder-approved performance criteria.
-The STIP sets forth the applicable performance criteria that may be used.
-Following the completion of each performance period, for QPBC, the Compensation Committee will determine the extent to which the performance targets have been achieved or exceeded.
+In order to constitute QPBC, in addition to certain other requirements, the relevant amounts must be payable only upon the attainment of pre-established, objective performance gavards, and the objectively determinable adjustments to the applicable performance criteria that may be used.
+Following the completion of each performance period, for QPBC, the Compensation Committee will determine the extent to which the performance tragets have been achieved or exceeded.
 If the minimum performance targets are not achieved, no payment will be made with respect to awards intended to constitute QPBC.